 Input BOPRC protocol Adding Livestock If default weights are being overridden in developing an analysis please ensure records of weights are kept.
-'Back to back' fodder cropping For situations of 'back to back' fodder cropping (greater than 12 months rotation) Overseer recommendation is to use a Crop Block.
+Dairy Replacement Enterprise Overseer guidance is not to use Dairy Replacement Enterprise at this time Overseer request number 6230 (Email dated 9 June 2022) Dairy Replacement Enterprise has a code of its own and assumes the animals are mature ie no growth curve provided.
+Back to back fodder cropping For situations of back to back fodder cropping (greater than 12 months rotation) Overseer recommendation is to use a Crop Block.
 See Appendix 1.

-For Overseer analyses that form the basis of consent applications, or year-end monitoring analyses, BOPRC will provide the latitude and longitude for each block once a farm map has been supplied.
+1 For Overseer analyses that form the basis of consent applications, or year-end monitoring analyses, BOPRC will provide the latitude and longitude for each block once a farm map has been supplied.

-BOPRC uses soil data generated by Landcare Research and provided via S-map dated 2014.
+2 BOPRC uses soil data generated by Landcare Research and provided via S-map dated 2014.
 At this stage the BOPRC S-map data is not being changed with changes to the national database.
 This policy will be reviewed in the science review of 2027.

-A house block that is $1000 \text{ m}^2$ (or 0.1 ha), the percentage of the block that is cultivated = $100\text{m}^2/1000\text{m}^2 = 10\%$ .
+3 A house block that is 1000 m2 (or 0.1 ha), the percentage of the block that is cultivated = $100m^{2}/1000m^{2} = 10\%$.
 Where there is more than one house on the property, the areas of each house and garden/section can be summed, and entered into Overseer as a single "house" block.

-BOPRC will provide the block slope data for the farm block map to 2 decimal places.
+4 BOPRC will provide the block slope data for the farm block map to 2 decimal places.
 Where one Overseer block comprises several geographically separate part-blocks, slope is calculated based on the average slope of all of the part blocks.